M-F-Tushar/Java-The-Complete-Reference/Chapter 3 - Data Types, Variables, and Arrays/README.md

 0 4 8 12 16
 0 6 12 18 24

-Exercise

-Create a 3×3 array initialized with the sum of row and column indices.
+Exercise:Create a 3×3 array initialized with the sum of row and column indices.

 6.3 Alternative Array Declaration Syntax
 Syntax: